PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockA/DataScience/Courses/DS1/Day1/DS1_L1_MVP.md

 	> 1
 	> 1
 ```
 Run through the course by completing all 3 modules.
-In case you have any questions please first ask your peers or ask [us](mailto:heijligers.b@buas.nl;bhushan.n@buas.nl?subject=[Question%20Regarding%20ENTERTOPIC) anything you do not understand (well enough) or when your peers aren't responding timely (note that we only reply during office hours) and [report any problems or issues]((https://github.com/BredaUniversity/AAI-DM/blob/main/docs/Year1/BlockA/DataScience/Courses/DS1/Day1/issues/new)).
+In case you have any questions please first ask your peers or ask [us](mailto:heijligers.b@buas.nl;bhushan.n@buas.nl?subject=[Question%20Regarding%20ENTERTOPIC) anything you do not understand (well enough) or when your peers aren't responding timely (note that we only reply during office hours) and [report any problems or issues](https://github.com/BredaUniversity/AAI-DM/blob/main/docs/Year1/BlockA/DataScience/Courses/DS1/Day1/issues/new).

-## 7) Create the assesment building blocks
+## 7) Mock-Assessment
+Every workshop includes a small mock-assessment to prepare you for the actual assessment deliverable you'll create in datalab.

-Create a word or pdf file where you answer the following questions.
+0) Create a word or pdf file with your student number named 'DS_L1_MockAssessment_STUDENTNUMBER' ('STUDENTNUMBER' is the text you replace with your student number in case that wasn't clear) where you answer the following questions:

-###1.
-Questions: Defining objects as data
+1. Questions: Defining objects as data

 a) Choose an object to define: e.g. in your direct vicinity or something you like or want to understand better.
 b) Describe the object formally in at least 100 words.
 c) Quantify the object into (at least 10) variables.
 d) Form a data-driven research question based on your variables and the formal description of the object.
 e) Describe the background for your research question based on your research question, formal description, variables and other resources found online.
 References your sources using APA citation.

-###2.
-Questions: Defining phenomena as data
+2. Questions: Defining phenomena as data

 a) Choose an phenomena to define: e.g. in your direct vicinity or something you like or want to understand better.
 b) Describe the phenomena formally in at least 100 words.
 c) Quantify the phenomena into (at least 10) variables.